emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 ### Building your network

 There are some ways to automate this a bit.
-To find people you know from Twitter, you can try using a tool like the [Sky Follower Bridge](https://chrome.google.com/webstore/detail/sky-follower-bridge/behhbpbpmailcnfbjagknjngnfdojpko) extension for Chrome, which looks for links to Bluesky accounts in the Twitter bios of people you follow.
+To find people you know from Twitter, you can try using a tool like [skeet.labnotes.org](https://skeet.labnotes.org/) or the [Sky Follower Bridge](https://chrome.google.com/webstore/detail/sky-follower-bridge/behhbpbpmailcnfbjagknjngnfdojpko) extension for Chrome, which look for links to Bluesky accounts in the Twitter bios of people you follow.
 This can be a slow process if you follow a lot of people on Twitter, due to Elon-Twitter's rate limiting -- but it's definitely the **most automated** way to find people.

 Next off, Kelly Truelove maintains a [list of astronomy accounts](https://truesciphi.org/ast_blu.html) on Bluesky.
 It's a really useful list of accounts sorted by follower count, some of whom you'll probably already recognize from Twitter.